IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_controllers_query_strings.md

 		end

-- The method will take projects as aim argument (which is our newly created array)
+- The method will take projects as an argument (which is our newly created array)

-- The actually method is going to be similar to the read JOSN method.
+- The write method is going to be similar to the read JOSN method.

 - Instead of File.read we are going to use File.write